sa-tre/satre-specification/docs/source/pillars/data_management.md

     Understanding what these outputs are likely to be and their sensitivity as early as possible will help prepare for their processing and publication.
   - Recommended
 * - 3.3.3.
-  - You must have a process for ensuring that outputs are safe.
+  - You must have a process for disclosure control that ensures outputs are safe.
-  - This process should define what risks you are worried about and how to mitigate them.
+  - This process should define expected risks and how to mitigate them.
+    All TRE outputs must be subject to this process.
     You might choose to follow existing guidelines, for example around statistical disclosure.
   - Mandatory
 * - 3.3.4.